Create a site-to-site VPN connection - shared key authentication - Azure CLI

 Before you begin

-Verify that you have met the following criteria before beginning configuration:
+Verify that your environment meets the following criteria before beginning configuration:

 • If you're unfamiliar with the IP address ranges located in your on-premises network configuration, you need to coordinate with someone who can provide those details for you.
-When you create this configuration, you must specify the IP address range prefixes that Azure will route to your on-premises location.
-None of the subnets of your on-premises network can over lap with the virtual network subnets that you want to connect to.
+When you create this configuration, you must specify the IP address range prefixes that Azure routes to your on-premises location.
+None of the subnets of your on-premises network can overlap with the virtual network subnets that you want to connect to.

 • When you're prompted, install the Azure CLI extension on first use.
 For more information about extensions, see Use extensions with the Azure CLI.